Shemini: Follow the Rules

 The Consecration of Aaron, Holman Bible, 1890

-Religious and secular authority are combined in a new power structure both in this week’s Torah portion (Shemini, Leviticus 9:1-11:41) and in the haftarah reading (2 Samuel 6:1-7:17).
+Religious and secular authority are combined in a new power structure both in this week’s Torah portion (Shemini, Leviticus 9:1-11:41) as well as in the haftarah reading (2 Samuel 6:1-7:17).
 In the Torah portion, Moses (the prophet and de facto ruler of the Israelites) consecrates his own brother Aaron as the first high priest.
 In the haftarah, King David installs the Ark of the Covenant in his new capital and serves as a priest.

 Both stories include a reminder that the religion of the Israelites is perilous.
 After Aaron’s four sons are consecrated as priests, two of them bring incense into the tent-sanctuary without permission, and God kills them.
 (See my post: Shemini: Fire Meets Fire.)
 When King David is bringing the ark to Jerusalem and one of the ark’s priestly attendants steadies it with his hand, God kills the man instantly.
 (See my post: Shemini & 2 Samuel: Segregating the Holy.)
 Yet the consolidation of religious and secular authority is apparently worth the danger to both Moses and David.

 In Leviticus, Moses is following God’s instructions for creating the priesthood and inaugurating the tent-sanctuary.
 But in 2 Samuel, David figures out what to do on his own.

 The king before David